azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 names(EconNews)[2:10] <- colName
 ```

-- Scrapping the data for Latino/Hispanic group.
+- Scraping the data for Latino/Hispanic group.

 Essentially, the code for this is the same as above but need to point to the appropriate url & name the data frame.
 Scraping the table for Latino/Hispanic group.
-Essentially, the code for this is the same as above but need to point to the appropriate url.

 ``` r
 EconNewsLat <- as.data.frame(readHTMLTable(